zaylon10/cs50python3submissons/README.md

 # of python3 with me my friend.

 #(contact) if you have any questions i am available to help by direct message
-# via git hub Username:Zaylon10 or Email: Freemanzaylon548@gmail.com
+# via github Username:Zaylon10 or Email: Freemanzaylon548@gmail.com